 Supporters rally for Connecticut woman facing deportation

 HARTFORD, Conn.
-(AP) — Supporters of a Connecticut woman are calling on federal authorities to not deport her back to England because of a years-old criminal conviction, despite her being pardoned by state officials.
+(AP) — Supporters of a Connecticut woman are calling on federal authorities to not deport her to England because state officials have pardoned her for a criminal conviction.

-Advocates rallied Wednesday outside the Hartford federal courthouse in support of 34-year-old Wayzaro Walton, who they say was arrested Tuesday by Immigration and Customs Enforcement and brought to Massachusetts for detention and deportation.
+Advocates rallied Wednesday outside the Hartford federal courthouse for 34-year-old Wayzaro Walton, of Hartford, who was arrested Tuesday by Immigration and Customs Enforcement and is being detained.

-Her lawyer says Walton's family brought her to the U.S. when she was 4 years old and she is a legal permanent resident who has lived in Hartford since 1987.
-Her supporters say ICE refuses to acknowledge her pardon.
-Court records show she has a larceny conviction.
+Her lawyer, Erin O'Neil-Baker, says Walton's family brought her to the U.S. when she was 4 years old and she has legal permanent resident status.
+She says Walton's pardon for a felony larceny conviction and several misdemeanor convictions became effective Wednesday, and she will file new court motions challenging the deportation.

-ICE said in a statement Wednesday that Walton is a convicted felon with numerous misdemeanor convictions and will be deported.
+ICE declined to comment on the pardon Wednesday, but said in a statement that Walton is a convicted felon who will be deported.